Barrick Lab :: Team

 Kadena Cope 🌸

 B.S.
-Biochemistry (01/2023-present)
+Biochemistry (in progress)

 I am currently researching underneath the BEE EDGE project, studying the endosymbionts native to the honeybee gut and applying synthetic biology practices to learn more about this insect.
 I’m interested in learning more about how things work on a molecular level, and enjoy learning about biochemistry both in the classroom and in the lab.
 Outside of my academics, I enjoy trying new recipes in the kitchen, exploring the outdoors, and working with a local non-profit organization to provide STEM programming to young girls.